 Personally, I hate the standard “business man” stock photos, so I try to get a bit more creative, but you can use whatever you feel is appropriate (notice the title image of this post is a cowboy on a horse, not a guy typing on the computer).

-A lot of times when I can't buy a product I want to review I'll find a relevant stock photo for the title image.
-For example, if I review the Samsung robot vacuum, there won't be a stock photo image of that unless you pay a ton of money to Getty Images.
+A lot of times when I can’t buy a product I want to review I’ll find a relevant stock photo for the title image.
+For example, if I review the Samsung robot vacuum, there probably won’t be a stock photo image of that model, but you could find a general robot vacuum stock photo to represent the product.

 Infographics are harder to do because you pretty much have to make them from scratch.
 There are some really cool tools out there like Ease.ly, which can help you turn your written information into a beautiful infographic for just $5/month.
-Canva is another option (that I use).
+Canva is another option (the one I use).

 It definitely takes time to create infographics for your website, but they can provide “residual interest”, meaning folks will come back to your site specifically for this piece of content, and they are more likely to share it.
 That means more links and social proof coming to your site, and better search engine rankings.